sandstorm-io/sandstorm/docs/using/security-practices.md

 ## Case Studies

-By our analysis, Sandstorm automatically protected users from 95% of the publicly disclosed security vulnerabilities discovered in apps on the Sandstorm app market, before the vulnerabilities were even disclosed.
+By our analysis, Sandstorm automatically protected users from over 95% of the publicly disclosed security vulnerabilities discovered in apps on the Sandstorm app market, before the vulnerabilities were even disclosed.
 We also mitigated most Linux kernel security issues.
 See [Security non-events](security-non-events) for examples of security problems which were mitigated by Sandstorm.